Dipenduroy/laravel-lumen-elk-docker/readme.md

 # Centralised Logging System for any application in an ElasticStack.
 Wired up with docker-compose

-Contains a docker-compose declaration that boots up both laravel/lumen services and the Elastic Stack (5).
+Contains a docker-compose declaration that boots up both laravel/lumen services and the Elastic Stack.

-The Laravel services is pretty much bare bone out of the box.
-Only configuration done was changing the logging format in Monolog to logstash.
-That happens in `app/Providers/AppServiceProvider.php`

 Setup laravel/lumen basic steps along with composer install